Skip to main content

 Gratitude

-My solitary memory of him is a Sunday afternoon walk, hand in hand, through his Toronto neighborhood.
+My solitary memory of him is a Sunday afternoon walk, hand in hand, through his Toronto neighbourhood.
 He died young.

 In 2015 Jocelyn, myself and friends over-nighted in Arras, France – a neighbouring town to Vimy.
 I wondered if Potter walked streets like these, one hundred years earlier.